jonakieling/typo3-websocket-provider/README.md

-# Security notice

-Does not enforce authentication but adds any authenticated TYPO3 frontend or backend user as UserAspect to the connection.
-It is up to you to secure your app (e.g. by rejecting non-authenticated connections).

-Take care of your inputs and validate anything that gets send to the server (e.g. by establishing and validating a well-defined protocol for your app).

 # websocket_provider

-Provider extension to run [Ratchet](https://github.com/ratchetphp/Ratchet) WebSocket servers within TYPO3.
+Provides basic setup to run [Ratchet](https://github.com/ratchetphp/Ratchet) WebSocket servers within TYPO3.
-This allows for example to access the Database or any TYPO3 Context.

-The WebSocket server is run as a TYPO3 CLI command.

 `composer req werkraum/websocket-provider`

-`typo3cms websocket:start` (default port 18080)
+`typo3cms websocket:start`

-## Your Server Logic
+## Security

+### Authentication

+The current frontend and backend user sessions are added to the connection as UserAspects.

+Connections are not rejected when not authenticated.

+### Rate limiting

+A basic limiter is shipped and can be configured in the settings.

+## Implementing Handlers

-Implement the Ratchet interface `Ratchet\MessageComponentInterface` in your extension.
+Implement the Ratchet interface `Ratchet\MessageComponentInterface` in your extension. `Ratchet\ComponentInterface` is sufficient if you do not need message handling.
 ```php
 class YourMessageComponent implements Ratchet\MessageComponentInterface
 {
     // interface methods with your logic go here
 }
 ```

-Strictly speaking you only need to implement `Ratchet\ComponentInterface`

-If your component implements `Ratchet\Wamp\WampServerInterface` it is automatically wrapped by the Ratchet ServerProtocol component that handles the basics of the WAMP protocol.
-See [the WAMP documentation](https://wamp-proto.org/wamp_latest_ietf.html#name-protocol-overview) for more information on the protocol.

----

 Set your message component in the extension settings.